 ASEAN Energy, Infrastructure, and Mining Sectors Updates

-Given your interest in the ASEAN energy, infrastructure and mining sectors, I am attaching a complimentary copy of an article I have recently written on the Coal BLU Scheme.
-An earlier version of this article appeared in the August - September 2022 issue of Coal Asia Magazine.
+Given your interest in the ASEAN energy, infrastructure and mining sectors, I am attaching a complimentary copy of an article I have recently written on how the impending “showdown” between Indonesia and the World Trade Organization is likely to “play out”.
+An earlier version of this article appeared in the October – November 2022 issue of Coal Asia Magazine.